sdss/sdssdb/docs/sphinx/intro.rst

 Prepared Database Connections
 -----------------------------

-Some databases have been prepared ahead of time to facilitiate immediate querying.
+Some databases have been prepared ahead of time to facilitate immediate querying.
 We can access both the models and a connection for a database by importing them both together.
 Let's access and query from catalogdb on the sdss5 database on the Utah sdssadmin machine.
 ::

     # import the db and models for catalogdb